sdash77/arcgis-python-api/docs/api_ref/source/arcgis.geoanalytics.toc.rst

 arcgis.geoanalytics module
 ==========================

+.. automodule:: arcgis.geoanalytics

 **Feature Input**

 All GeoAnalytics Tools have input parameters that take features as their input.
 Features can be input as:

+    * Big data file share layer.
+These can be obtained by using the layers property of big data file share items.
-    * Item (of type Feature Layer Collection or Feature Collection) - only the first feature layer is used
+    * Item (of type Feature Layer Collection or Feature Collection) - only the first feature layer is used.
-    * Instance of FeatureLayer, FeatureLayerCollection, FeatureCollection,
+    * Instance of FeatureLayer, FeatureLayerCollection, FeatureCollection.
-    * Feature Service URL as a string,
+    * Feature Service URL as a string.
-    * Python dict in the `feature collection format <https://developers.arcgis.com/rest/analysis/api-reference/feature-input.htm>`_
+    * Python dict in the feature collection format

-.. automodule:: arcgis.geoanalytics

 define_output_datastore
 --------------